mirrorsym/Crackme-write-ups/README.md

 - Root-Me KeygenMe PE32+
 - Root-Me PE x64 UEFI Secure Boot
+- Crackmes.one Azure
+- Crackmes.one Hacker's Edge Book

 Other solved challenges a write up about which is expected: